Crafting a CTO resume that lands you job interviews is a challenging task for several reasons.

 CTO Resume Experience Section: Looking Beyond The Job Requirements

-Right after the Header section we start working on our Experience section.
+Right after the header section we start working on our resume experience section.

 We’ve already prepped recruiters with our strong and relevant headline, but they will spend extra time analysing if your experience is on par with your message.

 Don’t simply adjust job requirements to your CTO resume.

 It will look bad.
 It will look bland.
 It will look needy.

 For example, here are some of the requirements from our target CTO job description:

 - Develop the team to be well-positioned to establish technical credibility in sales cycles, so that they can stand toe to toe with any and all CTOs, CIOs, Chief Architects, Senior Developers, etc.